 Copy the Filtered Data after Filtering with the AutoFilter

-Assuming that the sheet containing the data is the active sheet, and that the data has been filtered with the AutoFilter, the following macro copies the filtered data to Sheet2...
+Assuming that the sheet containing the data is the active sheet, and that the data has been filtered with the AutoFilter, the following procedure copies the filtered data to Sheet2...

 Option Explicit